Prowl-Documentation/Prowl-Dgraph/README.md

 | Docker  | 10.8.23.95                 | 10.0.1.3         |
 | Docker2 | 10.8.23.95                 | 10.0.1.3         |

 The Docker client will honor the DOCKER_HOST environment variable to set the -H flag for the client.
+The unknown directive is treated as a comment due to not being recognized.
+In addition, the known directive is treated as a comment due to appearing after a comment which is not a parser directive.

+<pre>unknowndirective=value
+knowndirective=value</pre>

 <h1 align="center">Installing Docker using DigitalOcean</h1>